fpasquinisantos/data202/01wrangling/wr01_dataframes.md

 (You can also open it in Excel or another spreadsheet application to see a more user-friendly representation of the data.)

 +++ {"slideshow": {"slide_type": "slide"}}
+# Limitations of tabular data

+In the case of our dataset, there are a lot of issues with it:

+- **Recognition disputes:** Some entries (Gallic, Palmyrene, British regimes; many Byzantine rebels) were not universally recognized as 'Roman emperor' contemporaneously.
+- **Overlapping reigns:** Co-emperors, tetrarchs, and rival claimants create overlapping intervals that break any simple linear 'successor' model.
+- **Date uncertainty:** Short-lived regimes (esp.
+3rd-century usurpers) have poorly attested start/end dates; many are rounded to years and can be off by months or days.
+- **Dynasty ambiguity:** Later Roman/Byzantine 'dynasties' are conventional labels; lineage can be matrilineal, adoptive, or purely political.
+- **Cause-of-death ambiguity:** Ancient sources often conflict (illness vs. poisoning; murder vs. battle); many entries are generic.
+- **Category leakage:** Labels like 'Official', 'Usurper', 'Breakaway Emperor', and 'Latin Emperor' are modern simplifications of complex legitimacy claims.
+- **Scope breadth:** Dataset intentionally mixes **Roman (West), Eastern Roman/Byzantine, Latin Empire, and Nicaean exile emperors** to demonstrate integration hazards.
+- **Dubious figures:** A few entries (e.g., **Sponsian**, **Domitianus II**, **Silbannacus**) are included although their historicity is disputed.
+- **Non-emperor rulers included:** Regents or kings (e.g., **Zenobia**, **Odaenathus**) are included to highlight edge cases of titulature and authority.
+- **Regional tags are coarse:** 'East', 'West', 'Gaul/Britain', 'Palmyra/East' are rough; borders and control shifted frequently.
+- **Terminology drift:** The title 'emperor' (imperator/augustus/basileus) evolved; using one column to capture it loses nuance.
+- **Data normalization risk:** Sorting by year, collapsing duplicates, or enforcing uniqueness will silently falsify complex co-rulerships.

++++ {"slideshow": {"slide_type": "slide"}}

 # Dataframes